About Us

 NC-ILJC was established in 2019 as Fayetteville Justice for our Neighbors (JFON) with a mission to meet the needs of our neighbors in a complex and ever-changing U.S. immigration system.
 We were a 501(c)3 organization, and donations were tax-deductible charitable contributions.

 The founding of NC-ILJC came at the same time as the conclusion of a migrant solidarity initiative in Fayetteville called the Migrant Assistance Project (MAP-FAY).
-This project was a spontaneous effort by local activists to support migrant families passing through Fayetteville on their way north.
+MAP-FAY was a spontaneous effort by local activists to support migrant families passing through Fayetteville on their way north.
 Volunteers met Greyhound buses three times a day, offering food, clothing, medicine, blankets, and toys.
-Many former MAP-FAY volunteers have served or are serving as board members or volunteers for NC-ILJC.
+Many former MAP-FAY volunteers served as board members or volunteers for NC-ILJC.

 Our Board